 If you want to move away from the screen and enjoy some time filling in checks on a list, print out a few county lists and start marking it up.

-Finally, a reminder that your 2018 totals are due — I’d encourage everyone to take some time and fill out the portions you track.
+Finally, a reminder that your 2020 totals are due by the end of January— I’d encourage everyone to take some time and fill out the portions you track.
 It is always a great community event to pull this info together into one annual report we can share.

 We look forward to feedback or suggestions, and would be happy to help troubleshoot problems if you run across them.

 More information about the Tweeters